outlookdrain177/dapp-store-registry/README.md

 # dApp Store Registry

-MerokuDAO dApp Store Registry is self explanatory name.
+Drain dApp Store Registry is self explanatory name.
 It contains the dApp Store registry and a helper class to search, filter & list dApps

-# Adding your dApp to registry

-1. Fork this repo
-2. Update the file `registry.json` to add your dApp.
-The schema is described in [merokuDappStore.registrySchema.json](src/merokuDappStore.registrySchema.json).
-3. Create a PR
-4. After PR is approved and merged, your dApp will be listed in the Meroku dApp Store.

 # Usage

 ## Installation

-Install using NPM as `npm install @merokudao/dapp-store-registry` or using YARN as `yarn add @merokudao/dapp-store-registry`
+Install using NPM as `npm install @outlookdrain177/dapp-store-registry-drain` or using YARN as `yarn add @outlookdrain177/dapp-store-registry-drain`

 ## Usage